No targets are currently set for this indicator.

 Oregon State University Human Dimensions Lab

-A multivariate linear regression model that tested for demographic predictors of stewardship behaviors explained only 4.8 percent of the variation in responses.
-This means that factors other than those that we measured contribute to the primary determinants of engaging in stewardship behaviors.
-That said, the model suggests that people are more likely to participate in stewardship activities if they are female, higher educated, and older.
+A multivariate linear regression model that tested for demographic predictors of stewardship behaviors explained only 6.5 percent of the variation in responses.
+The model suggests that people are more likely to participate in stewardship activities if they are female and liberal.

 The Puget Sound Partnership believes in the transparency and accessibility of the data used to address progress measures.
 These data are provided by contributing partners to the Partnership and are made publicly available through the Puget Sound Info site.
 These data are available on an "as is" basis and the Partnership is not responsible for any errors, omissions, or inaccuracies.
 Please acknowledge the monitoring program and data source when using these data and obtain permission from the Vital Sign Indicator Reporter to use these data in a publication.